 Most people think about paternity in the context of paternity tests to determine who is the father of a child.
 While this is one aspect of paternity, parentage arises in other scenarios as well.

 For example, it is common for an individual to desire to be deemed a parent of the child and to willingly accept the responsibility that comes with parenting a child.
-In these cases, establishing parentage and paternity is imperative before dealing with other issues such as custody and child support payments among other things.
+In these cases, establishing parentage and paternity is imperative before dealing with other issues such as child custody and child support payments among other things.

 Establishing Paternity in California

 In California, there are three ways that one can establish paternity that is recognized by the state.
 First, an individual can sign a voluntary declaration of paternity.
 This is the most common way that paternity is established and it usually happens in the hospital after a child is born.
 Both parents are asked to sign the birth certificate and that birth certificate then becomes a legally binding document that can be used in future legal proceedings.

 Second, an individual can ask a child support agency to establish paternity.
 The child support agency may facilitate services such as requesting a genetic test to determine the parentage of the child.
 Third, an individual can file documents with a local court to establish paternity.
 This will lead to a trial before a judge that includes conversations about custody, visitation and child support.